Division of Specialized Information Services

 OSPB works to improve access to toxicology and environmental health information to underserved communities, health-related disaster information in Central America, HIV/AIDS information resources by community-based organizations, and health information for all minorities and underserved populations.

-The branch has a growing program for the elementary through high school community of educators, students and parents, including the Environmental Health Student Portal.
-The portal has links to government and other reviewed and selected sites and provides a safe and reliable environment for teachers and students to study the environment and its impact on health.
+The branch has a growing program for the elementary through high school community of educators, students and parents.
+The Environmental Health Student Portal has links to government and other reviewed and selected sites and provides a safe and reliable environment for teachers and students to study the environment and its impact on health.
+GeneEd compiles safe and useful genetics education resources for students and teachers in grades 9 - 12.
+GeneEd allows the user to explore topics such as Cell Biology, DNA, Epigenetics, Genetic Conditions, Evolution, Biostatistics, and many others.
+The branch also develops lesson plans and activities that involve using SIS web sites.

-The Disaster Information Management Research Center (DIMRC) was created to help with national emergency preparedness, response, and recovery efforts.
-DIMRC focuses on: maintaining access to health information during disasters, developing innovative products and services to serve emergency responders and managers, conducting research to support disaster health information management, and collaborating with other agencies and communities.
+The Disaster Information Management Research Center (DIMRC) develops and provides access to health information resources and technology for disaster and public health emergency preparedness, response, and recovery.
+DIMRC focuses on maintaining access to health information at all phases of disasters and public health emegencies, developing innovative products and services for emergency personnel, conducting research to support disaster health information management, and collaborating with other agencies and communities.

 Drug and Dietary Supplement Information